-When my dwarven noble returns to Orzammar toward the end of the game, they usually help Bhelen become king.
+So no matter which way I roleplay the dwarven Warden, when they return to Orzammar toward the end of the game, they usually help Bhelen become king.

 First reason?
 Because by the end of the game, my dwarven noble has grown up.
 They are no longer angry or spiteful.
 They understand fully that politics are the way of things among Orzammar royalty and that Bhelen played the game the way it was supposed to be played.
 (Even my naive dwarven princesses knew this from the start, though.)